 Despite internet speeds getting faster in the US, we still rank below the top 10 for download speeds.
 The US has an average of 15.3 Mbps, while South Korea has the fastest internet in the world at 26.7 Mbps.

 How is it that the world’s largest economy has such slow internet?
+Why is US internet so slow?
 To find out, you have to travel back in time.

 A Brief History of America’s Internet

 America has two historic networks in place that have been there since the New Deal.
 The first is comprised of the copper wires that made up our original telephone network.
 Slowly, these were replaced by coaxial cable, a copper core with insulation around it, to provide stronger and quicker signal transmission.
 These two systems are how most of our internet is still connected, and, in this day and age, they’re both considered ancient technology.

 Because America is such a young nation, early on we were able to invest in hard-line cabling (with tons of switching), while other parts of the world like Europe couldn’t tear up the infrastructure to install such wires.
 It’s also why Europe has faster internet speeds now, because they were forced to invest in wireless from the get-go.

 In 2010, President Barack Obama’s administration began its National Broadband Plan, which, among other things, sought to fix our outdated network problem.
 The plan involved a deployment of more than 100,000 miles of internet infrastructure and has been a major reason why American internet speed have improved.
 But there’s still a log-jam, because the government can only do so much.

 Two Ways to Improve Your Internet Speed